kyma-project/test-infra/development/tools/cmd/jobguard/README.md

-# Job Waiter
+# Job Guard

 ## Overview

-Job Waiter is a simple tool that fetches all statuses for GitHub pull requests and waits for some to finish.
+Job Guard is a simple tool that fetches all statuses for GitHub pull requests and waits for some to finish.

-The main purpose of the Job Waiter is to delay running integration jobs, which depend on components ones.
+The main purpose of the Job Guard is to delay running integration jobs, which depend on components ones.
 The utility is run as a guard for integration tests.

 ## Usage